Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 3: Fast Performance

-If your site doesn't load in a reasonable amount of time, people will quickly get bored and leave.
+People will quickly get bored and leave if your site doesn’t load in a reasonable amount of time.
 Fast performance is a challenge for photography sites.
 You want people to see large images, but that creates longer download times.
-If you have several large images on the same page, your load times will suffer.
+Your load times will suffer if you have several large images on the same page.

-There are other factors that can degrade your site's performance.
-The type of web host you choose may have a significant impact on your site performance.
+Other factors can degrade your site’s performance.
+The type of web host you choose may significantly impact your site performance.
 Many people get an inexpensive shared hosting plan for about $10.
-It's cheap, but it's the digital equivalent of living in a tenement building.
+It’s cheap but the digital equivalent of living in a tenement building.
 If your neighbor uses a lot of resources or attracts a lot of traffic, then your portion of the shared resources declines.

 Likewise, malware that gets hacked into one website on a shared host can cause problems for all of the other sites on that server.
 It’s the equivalent of a fire in the building.
 You can do everything right and still suffer because of your neighbor.

 You can also go with a service like SmugMug or 500px.
-Personally, you couldn't get me to use them if they paid me for using their service.
+You couldn’t get me to use them if they paid me for using their service.
 Yes, they are fast and have some beautiful layouts.
 They are also the living embodiment of digital sharecropping.
-You're building your future tilling someone else's soil.
+You’re building your future, tilling someone else’s soil.

 2: Mobile Device Accessible

 Go ahead and resize your browser for this page to see what I mean.
 The sidebar will collapse.
 The menu adjusts.
-The site still works automatically at a number of different resolutions.
+The site still works automatically at some different resolutions.

 1: Useful Content

 Why do you go to a website?
 What drives you there?
 Curiosity?
 Boredom?
 Perhaps, but neither of those last for very long.
-Most people discover sites through a search engine, and they used a search engine to solve a problem.
+Most people discover sites through a search engine and use a search engine to solve a problem.

 They want to learn something.
 They want to see something.
 They want to hire someone.
 Search engine users are first-time visitors who need answers to their problems.
 If they encounter the slightest problem with your site, they will immediately leave and go look at the next entry on the search engine results page.

 Everything we discussed so far is about eliminating problems that will make those first-time visitors decide to leave.
 They want to see an attractive site.
-They want to intuitively understand how to navigate through the site.
+They want to understand how to navigate through the site intuitively.
 It has to load quickly.
 About half of them may use their phone or tablet for the search, so it needs to work on any platform.

 If you covered those bases, you’re in the running to win their hearts and minds.
 Now it’s all up to you and your content.

-Don't spend your time worrying about Search Engine Optimization to rank high on Google.
-That does absolutely nothing if they arrive and find there's nothing of value.
+Don’t worry about Search Engine Optimization to rank high on Google.
+That does nothing if they arrive and find nothing of value.
 Concentrate on providing value to your visitors.
 Be useful.
 This is why you need a niche.
-You can't be all things to all people, but you can do a great job for a specific group.
+You can’t be all things to everyone, but you can do a great job for a specific group.

 Here’s the golden target you want to reach.
 There are things you know.
 There are things other people want to know.
 The gold is within the intersection of your knowledge and their desire.

 How do you discover what people want to know?
-This is where analytics really help.
-If you have your own site, you can see what type of search queries lead people to visit your site.
+This is where analytics help.
+If you have your site, you can see what search queries lead people to visit your site.
 That information is gold.
-If you have a site with another service, well…you're missing out on valuable information about what your visitors want from you.
+If you have a site with another service, you’re missing out on valuable information about what your visitors want from you.

-The voice who made that statement was talking about a baseball field, not a website.
+The voice who made that statement talked about a baseball field, not a website.
 There are millions and millions of websites on the Internet.
-People will not just suddenly show up at your digital door because you put out the welcome mat.
+People will not suddenly appear at your digital door because you put out the welcome mat.
 You have to promote your site.
-You have to make your content specific enough to rise to the top of a search engine results page and yet generic enough to attract a significant audience.
+You must make your content specific enough to rise to the top of a search engine results page and yet generic enough to attract a significant audience.